OSGeo/grass/lib/python/docs/src/gunittest_testing.rst

     The term *test suite* may also refer to ``TestSuite`` class which is part of Python `unittest`_ test invocation mechanism used by `gunittest` internally.

+    More generally, a *test suite* is a group of test cases or any tests (test methods, test cases and other test suites) in one or more files.

 test file
     A *test file* is a Python script executable as a standalone process.